davesee/terraform-azurestack/README.md

 ### Deploy
 Create the remote storage infrastructure.
-This is a one time initialization of the storage and the state is stored in teh local folder.
+This is a one time initialization of the storage and it's state is stored in your local folder.
 1. Navigate to the 01_init folder
 1. $ terraform init
 1. $ terraform plan
 1. $ terraform apply --auto-approve

 Create the remote state backed resource.
-A sample is provided in 02_bas0\1_net
+A sample is provided in 02_base\1_net
 1. Navigate to the 02_base\1_net folder\
 2. Retrieve the storage account access key from:\
 Resource group: azstack-remote-state\